Romapuri Pandian

 Romapuri Pandian (ரோமாபுரி பாண்டியன்) is a 2014-2016 Tamil historical drama that aired Monday through Friday on Kalaignar TV from 26 May 2014 to 29 April 2016 at 9:00PM (IST) for 543 episodes.
 The show written by Karunanidhi and Creative director by Kutty Padmini.

 The show starred O.A.K.
-Sundar, Devipiriya, Lavanya, Yuvanraj Nethran, Murali Krrish, Vetri and Sathya among others.
+Sundar, Devipriya, Lavanya, Yuvanraj Nethran, Murali Krrish, Vetri and Sathya among others.
 It was produced by Kutty Padmini for Vaishnavi Media Works Limited, director by Danush.

 Plot summary

 Romapuri Pandian is a historical novel that talks about the king Peruvazhuthi Pandian who tries to establish a relationship with the Roman Empire.
 "The serial will reflect the Tamil culture of a bygone era in an entertaining manner," adds the representative.